Step 1. Check the Validity of your Passport

 Step 7.
 Pay the Visa Issuance Fee

 If your visa is approved, you may also pay a visa issuance fee, depending on the type of visa issued.
-If you are issued a B1/ B-2 Tourism & Visit visa, you will need to pay an additional fee of $45.00 for Kyrgyz Nationals.
+If you are a Kyrgyz national and you are issued a B-1/B-2 Tourism & Visit visa, you will need to pay an additional fee.
 Issuance Fee depends on your nationality.
-You may check this website for more information on reciprocity
+Please check the Reciprocity Fee Schedule for additional information.

 Step 8.
 Return to Collect your Passport and Visa

-1) The child travels to the US with his / her close relatives (such as parents or grandparents),
+1) The child is traveling to the US with his/her close relatives (such as parents or grandparents),

-Children under 17 years can come for an interview accompanied by an adult.
+Children between the ages of 14 and 17 may appear for an interview accompanied by an adult.

-Please, keep in mind that no one can accompany the applicants to the waiting room for an interview.
-This rule applies to US citizens, spouses, lawyers, sponsors, friends and family members.
-If anyone wishes to present any information, they must send it to the applicant so that the applicant himself can provide this information to the consul during the interview.
+Please note that no one can accompany the applicants to the waiting room for an interview with the exception of certified translators.
+This rule applies to US citizens, spouses, lawyers, sponsors, friends, and family members.
+Additional written information may be presented to the consul if requested during the interview.